RDJ22/ML-Classification/README.md

 ## Project Overview

 > This project explores classification models through both theoretical derivation and empirical application.
-In Q1, we derive the Gini impurity for Decision Trees and explain how Random Forests address overfitting using bootstrapping and feature bagging.
-In Q2, we apply Decision Trees, Random Forests, and SVM to the Iris dataset, tuning each model with cross-validation and comparing their performance using classification metrics.
+In Q1, I derive the Gini impurity for Decision Trees and explain how Random Forests address overfitting using bootstrapping and feature bagging.
+In Q2, I apply Decision Trees, Random Forests, and SVM to the Iris dataset, tuning each model with cross-validation and comparing their performance using classification metrics.

 - Derived the Gini Impurity for Decision Tree splitting
 - Explained improvements via *Random Forests* (bagging + bootstrapping)